-To the Board of Directors and Stockholders of Koppers Holdings Inc.:
+To the Board of Directors and Shareholders of Koppers Holdings Inc.:

-We have audited the accompanying consolidated balance sheets of Koppers Holdings Inc. as of December 31, 2010 and 2009, and the related consolidated statements of operations, comprehensive income, stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2010.
+We have audited the accompanying consolidated balance sheets of Koppers Holdings Inc. as of December 31, 2011 and 2010, and the related consolidated statements of income, comprehensive income, shareholders' equity, and cash flows for each of the three years in the period ended December 31, 2011.
 Our audits also included the financial statement schedule listed in the Index at Item 15(a).
 These financial statements and schedule are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements and schedule based on our audits.